Skip to main content

 Queue configuration for Chat

 Create a new queue, configure and connect it to the routing configuration created previously.
-This queue is used to route Chat transcripts via Omni-Channel and External Routing.
+This queue is used to route Messaging Sessions via Omni-Channel and External Routing.

 1. Go to Setup | Users | Queues